Medicinal Plant Cultivation

 Thus, to fulfill the requirement of the medicinal plants, it is necessary to educate the farmers for its cultivation.

-Ayurvet Research Foundation continued its journey through structured conservation programme for a variety of medicinal plants.
+Agriliv Research Foundation continued its journey through structured conservation programme for a variety of medicinal plants.
 Currently we have successfully cultivated more than 12 medicinal herbs in 500 acres in 7 states.

 Major growing herbs are Ashwagandha, Kalmegh, Tulsi, Makoi, Bhumiamla, Bach, Pipali and Kaunch in Rajasthan, M.P., U.P., Bihar, Maharastra, Chhattisgarh and Uttrakhand.
 Total 350 MT quality herbs has been delivered to manufacturing unit.
 The quality of herbs is appreciated by stakeholders.